tvsnarayana/tech-interview-handbook/behavioural.md

 ### Facebook

-- Why do you want to work for Facebook?
+- Why do you want to work at Facebook?
 - Why do you want to work on a front end position?
 - Tell me about a problem you had and how you solved it?
 - How do you tackle challenges?
 Name a difficult challenge you faced while working on a project.